hldohaga/upfnabp/litlead.md

 This is a cross-sectional study, and so has the limitations of this design.
 In particular the study measures exposure and outcome at the same time.
 Causal relationships cannot be understood from this data.
-Here participants aware of their BP might have chosen to reduce their UPF intake.

 Time and age have particular effects in cross sectional studies.
 Researchers in aging, and learning have identified this clearly, separating the effects of experiential learning, from cohort effects and duration effects.